 A nice side effect is that my usually quite un-stable idle (around 800-850 rpm) has now become rock steady.
 Most likely caused by the varying ground condition caused by the cable.

-Sry if this explanation sounds like bleeding-obvious to many, I write it as much for myself as I learn new stuff from every mishap..
+This explanation may sound like bleeding obvious to some, but it wasnt to me.
 Here’s a shot of the culprit and the solution, much in the same position as above.
 The metallic tube below is my single exhaust pipe.
 The spiraled tube is the oil temp sender and the transparant tube in the foreground is drainage to an air inlet.
 Bottom of Engine to the right in faint red – and cable bolted to the bell-housing.

 So I’ve been to Prins Bertil Memorial a couple of years now and EVERY time my car has gotten a new problem.
 This was the third time and there’s a saying in Sweden ”If you fail twice, third attempt will work” (in Swedish, ”Tredje gången gillt”).
 But it wasn’t to happen.
 All packed, coffee in thermos, sandwiches and everything ready to go.
 But when we got to the car nothing happened when trying to start the engine.
 Apparently dead battery or faulty starter engine.
 Just a couple of days ago the car ran like a clock – and all of the spring and has done so since last summer.
 But now it was the day of Prins Bertil Memorial and the ghost arrived exact day again.